wrobeseb/android-phonegap-cookline/README.md

    1. Copy &lt;PLUGIN-INSTALL>/lib/facebook_js_sdk.js to the WebCordova project _assets/www_ folder
    1. Copy &lt;PLUGIN-INSTALL>/native/android/src/org to the WebCordova project _src_ folder

 1. Run the application as an Android Application.
 If you have any issues check out the [Android Tutorial](https://developers.facebook.com/docs/mobile/android/build/).

+## Contributing

+All contributors must agree to and sign the [Facebook CLA](https://developers.facebook.com/opensource/cla) prior to submitting Pull Requests.
+We cannot accept Pull Requests until this document is signed and submitted.

+## License

+Copyright 2012-present Facebook, Inc.

+You are hereby granted a non-exclusive, worldwide, royalty-free license to use, copy, modify, and distribute this software in source code or binary form for use in connection with the web services and APIs provided by Facebook.

+As with any software that integrates with the Facebook platform, your use of this software is subject to the Facebook Developer Principles and Policies [http://developers.facebook.com/policy/].
+This copyright notice shall be included in all copies or substantial portions of the software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.